 “We are complicated!
 So you better be really sure and really careful and really cautious before you decide you understand why somebody did something, especially if that is something you are judging harshly.
 It’s like trying to judge how a movie got to its conclusion by watching only 30 seconds of it.”

-- Introduction to Human Behavioral Biology, by Robert Sapolsky – Youtube video
+- Introduction to Human Behavioral Biology by Robert Sapolsky – Youtube

 - Robert M. Sapolsky, Behave: The Biology of Humans at Our Best and Worst – Robert Sapolsky’s Quotes

-- The Age Old Debate of Nature vs. Nurture – an overview at Very Well Mind
+- The Age Old Debate of Nature vs. Nurture – Verywellmind

 Help your students develop critical thinking skills; hold a debate!
 Whether you establish pro and con teams, or pratice presenting one’s own opinion, make sure you cover the basics of the topic discussed together and remind the students that everyone is entitled to have their own opinion on things 🙂